amilosevic-grid/bee-docker/README.md

 #### Why is the network kafka_default?

 In order for all containers to be able to communicate with each other, they have to be in the same internal network.
 Since Kafka is started from the folder kafka with `docker-compose up`, docker will create a network called kafka_default, where we will put all other services as well.

+### Tips & Limitations

+- ```--jars $(ls -d /bee/jars/* | tr '\n' ',')\``` can be used inside of the spark-submit to attach all the jars from bee/jars to the spark process.

+- Due to the implementation of the HBase Connection inside BeeUtilities, it is not currently possible to do streaming writes to HBase.